Ranked! The 20 best kits of the 2019 Women’s World Cup

 8. Netherlands, home

-If you think that’s a lion on the crest, think again.
-That’s a lioness.
+If you thought that was a lion on the badge, try again.
+It’s a lioness.

 7. England, away